karstendavidbakker/Prototype/README.md

 **Raspberry Pi**

 The Raspberry Pi has two jobs.
 It acts as a processor for the data outputted from the Arduino and sends this data to ether the dcd hub for storage or to a website to generate markers.
 It also acts as the server that hosts the website used by the client to inspect marked hazards.
+The final working script is the following: server.py
 ```python
 #import all needed packages
 #for serial port